There’s no doubt Will Davenport (played by Tom Brittney) is devoted to serving his parish — but even a crime-fighting clergyman needs a holiday.

 What have you most enjoyed about filming this series of Grantchester?

 "For that little moment, it was just heaven.
-But I am so thrilled that we managed to film in a pandemic.
+But I am so thrilled that we managed to film during a pandemic.
 I cannot be more thankful that, in whatever world it is, however weird it is, we got to carry on making this show for people."

 Get the latest updates, reviews and unmissable series to watch and more!